eminorhan/neural-pile-rodent-v2/README.md

 **Total number of tokens:** 452,793,851,799

- The combined dataset takes up about 47 GB when stored as `.parquet` files and roughly 443 GB when stored as memory-mapped `.arrow` files (see [this](https://stackoverflow.com/a/56481636) for an explanation of the differences between these file formats).
+ The combined dataset takes up about 453 GB on disk when stored as memory-mapped `.arrow` files.
 The HF `datasets` library uses `.arrow` files for local caching, so you will need at least this much free disk space in order to be able to utilize it.

 ## Requirements
 Please see the auto-generated [`requirements.txt`](requirements.txt) file.